timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 15-MILITARY SUPPORT FOR CIVILIAN LAW ENFORCEMENT AGENCIES/CHAPTER 15-MILITARY SUPPORT FOR CIVILIAN LAW ENFORCEMENT AGENCIES.md

   * (2) COORDINATION WITH SECRETARY OF STATE.—In providing notice under this subsection for a purpose described in subsection (c), the Secretary of Defense shall coordinate with the Secretary of State.

+  * (3) QUARTERLY REPORTS.—

+    * (A) IN GENERAL.—Not less frequently than once each quarter, the Secretary shall submit to the appropriate committees of Congress a report on Department of Defense support provided under subsection (b) during the quarter preceding the quarter during which the report is submitted.
+Each such report shall be submitted in written and electronic form and shall include—

+      * (i) an identification of each recipient of such support;

+      * (ii) a description of the support provided and anticipated duration of such support; and

+      * (iii) a description of the sources and amounts of funds used to provide such support;

+    * (B) APPROPRIATE COMMITTEES OF CONGRESS.—Notwithstanding subsection (i)(1), for purposes of a report under this paragraph, the appropriate committees of Congress are—

+      * (i) the Committees on Armed Services of the Senate and House of Representatives; and

+      * (ii) any committee with jurisdiction over the department or agency that receives support covered by the report.

 * (i) DEFINITIONS.—In this section: